How to Start a Coffee Truck Business

 • Consider how you will mount your coffee equipment

-• Consider space requirements
+• Consider space requirement

 Step 7: Create an Appealing Coffee Truck Menu: